midas19910709/midas19910709/README.md

 ## ⚡️ A Few Quick Facts

-- 🧐 Always learning about blockchain, smart contracts, and web development.
+- 🧐 Always focusing on blockchain, smart contracts, and web development.

-- 🤔 I’m looking for help with development in Web 3.0.
+- 🤔 I’m looking for job with development in Web 3.0.

 - 💬 Ping me about react, node, javascript, and blockchain stuff.